 MVC Mike Kelley Memorial Scholarship Winner: Cheyenne Caldon is the daughter of Casey and Shari Caldon.
 Cheyenne will be attending Colorado Mesa University where she will be playing basketball and will be pursuing a degree in the Allied Health Program.
 Upon completion of this program, she plans to transfer to Pueblo Community College where she plans to study Diagnostic Medical Sonography.
-Courtesy photos

-$Monte Vista Coop \, Dennis \, Kay \, Memorial \, Scholarship \, Winner: \, Ashlyn \, Rockey \, is \, the \, daughter \, day \, and \, control \, and \, con$ of Sheldon and Nicole Rockey from Center.
+Monte Vista Coop Dennis Kay Memorial Scholarship Winner: Ashlyn Rockey is the daughter of Sheldon and Nicole Rockey from Center.
 Ashlyn will be attending Texas Tech University to obtain a double major in agriculture communications and public relations.
 Following that, she hopes to do legislative work for the agriculture industry or move on to law school to become an agriculture lawyer.
-ASU awards writing scholarships to local high school students Staff Report ALAMOSA - The Adams State University English, Communication and Media (ECM) Department celebrated the winners of the first High School Writing Contest alongside Capstone Creative Writing Major Shawn Vasquez on Tuesday, April 19, at the Xperimental Theater on the Adams State campus.
+Courtesy photos ASU awards writing scholarships to local high school students Staff Report ALAMOSA - The Adams State University English, Communication and Media (ECM) Department celebrated the winners of the first High School Writing Contest alongside Capstone Creative Writing Major Shawn Vasquez on Tuesday, April 19, at the Xperimental Theater on the Adams State campus.
 Students were expected to be joined by Pueblo, Colorado Poet and Educator Juan Morales, who was expected to read from his book "The Handyman's Guide to the Apocalypse: Poems," among others.
-Morales is also Pilgrimage.
+Morales is also the publisher and editor of the literary journal State University, publication in the school Pilgrimage.